nadtakanf/books-api/README.md

 * Set up prettier to [Git hooks](https://prettier.io/docs/en/install.html)
 * Creating CRUD functionality for Authors table and has relationship back with books table
 * Using Global Secondary Indexes in DynamoDB to support filter by publication or author
-* Adding local server for testing using express and nodemon.
-(Example: local_server)
 * Config route53 and API gateway
 * Adding SQS to yml file